suitenumerique/integration/website/README.md

   backgrounds in `public/api/backgrounds`.
 Depending on the offset passed, or the current week of the month, the service gets a different background.
 This is meant to be run in a cronjob to generate different backgrounds a few times a month.

+### La Gaufre font

+For the Gaufre content, we use a subset of Marianne font because we know we use just a few characters for our list.
+This shrinks the font file size noticeably!

+When you change the Gaufre content (the services shown), use the `npm run gaufre-glyphhanger-cmd` helper.
+It will show you the [glyphhanger](https://github.com/zachleat/glyphhanger) command you need to run locally to generate the new font file before pushing your changes.

+:warning: It will also tell you what to do to update the code accordingly, don't miss it :)

+If for any reason, you want the Gaufre to use a non-subsetted font, set the env var `PUBLIC_USE_GAUFRE_SUBSETTED_FONT` to `0` on the machine building the website.

+_This is not really streamlined and a bit error-prone, because Astro kinda gets in a way in that specific case.
+Any contribution on this is welcome._